davemolk/Dave-Project1/README.md

 # HOW IT WORKS

 The game uses canvas to render the images.
-The

-Code snippets go here
+The actions of the player are tracked with event listeners, whereas the wraiths controlled by a combination of fixed behaviors and randomization.

+Excerpt 1:
+This function controls the movement of the wraiths.
+The entire array of wraiths will change direction once one of them crosses either 340px or 10px on the y-axis (the height of the canvas is 400px).
+The function checks the number of remaining wraiths via the length of the array and updates the behavior if the number remaining is first 15 or smaller and next 10 or smaller.

+TODO: MAKE SURE THIS HASN'T CHANGED

 ```javascript
 function wraithMovement() {